sybrew/the-seo-framework/readme.txt

 = 4.1.2 =

+In this minor update, we bring you support for PHP 8 and WordPress 5.6.
+We also resolved a few issues with sitemap support for Polylang, and improved accessibility by making the page-visibility settings dynamically cohesive with the SEO-visibility settings.

 TODO image cropping regression: No longer works with script-debug disabled (on WP 5.6)...
-TODO default visibility quick-edit %s's aren't refilled correctly on terms...
 TODO retest with latest PHP 8.0.0 RC.
-TODO Monitor: Test if website is accessible at all via different user agents/ips?
 TODO add helpful message that we detected a broken theme to the title settings; link to Title Fix.

-TODO The canonical URL placeholder is not defined with Polylang active...?
+TODO do we have time for this?
+Add full WP 5.5 sitemap support.

 TODO WP Bug found: When index.php permalinks are used, the permalinks to the attachment pages (leading from the admin interface) do not include the index.php prefix.
-TODO Bug TSF found: The attachment canonical URL isn't recognized from the UI on the attachment-edit page. -> Nor is any?

-TODO: Alt, add Polylang's changes to sitemap KB article, and show examples there.
+TODO: Add Polylang's changes to sitemap KB article, and show examples there (e.g., alt versions, etc.).

 **For everyone:**